mohebifar/php-jalali-extension/README.md

 This is the fastest class ever known in php to do that !

-We compare the extension with [sallar/jDateTime](https://github.com/sallar/jDateTime) so that we do the same `date("Y m d l s f")` action with both classes.
+We compare the extension with [sallar/jDateTime](https://github.com/sallar/jDateTime) so that we do the same `date("Y m d l s f")` action with both classes 100,000 times.

 I ran the script on an ubuntu 14.04 machine with php5.5 installed and enabled opcache.